shichao-an/notes/docs/gopl/ch2.md

 ##### **Import path** *

 Every package within a Go program is identified by a unique string called its **import path**, which appears in an `import` declaration like `gopl.io/ch2/tempconv`.
-The language specification doesn’t define where these strings come from or what they mean; it’s up to the tools to interpret them.
+The language specification doesn't define where these strings come from or what they mean; it's up to the tools to interpret them.
 When using the `go` tool ([Chapter 10](ch10.md)), <u>an import path denotes a directory containing Go source files that make up the package.</u>

 ##### **Package name** *

 In addition to its import path, each package has a **package name**, which is the short buy not necessarily unique name that appears in its package declaration.
-By convention, a package’s name matches the last segment of its import path.
+By convention, a package's name matches the last segment of its import path.
 For example, the package name of `gopl.io/ch2/tempconv` is `tempconv`.

 To use `gopl.io/ch2/tempconv`, we must import it: